Abraham K. Allison

 Abraham Kurkindolle Allison (December 10, 1814 – July 8, 1893) was an American businessman and politician.
-A member of the Democratic Party, he served in the Florida Territorial Legislature and the Florida State House of Representatives as well as the sixth Governor of Florida at the end of the American Civil War.
+A member of the Democratic Party, he served in the Florida Territorial Legislature and the Florida State House of Representatives as well as briefly the sixth governor of Florida at the end of the American Civil War.

 Early life

 Allison was born on December 10, 1814, in Jones County, Georgia, to Captain James and Sarah Fannin Allison.
 After he graduated from school, he worked as a merchant in Columbus, Georgia, and in Henry County, Alabama.
 He then moved to Apalachicola, Florida, where he served as the city's first mayor.
 He also served as the first county judge of Franklin County and as Clerk of the United States Court.
 He was a member of the Territorial Legislature.
 In the Seminole War, he was captain of the Franklin Rifles.
 He moved to Quincy, Gadsden County in 1839 and there commenced the practice of law.

 In 1843, he built a Georgian colonial home in Quincy.
 In 1989 it became the Allison House Inn, a bed and breakfast.